Cloud Computing Compliance Controls Catalog (C5)

 C5 (Cloud Computing Compliance Controls Catalogue) is the “cloud computing IT-Security” standard in Germany.
 Designed and released by the BSI in February 2016, the C5 control set offers additional assurance to customers in Germany as they move their complex and regulated workloads to Cloud Computing Service providers such as AWS.
 C5 covers the following international standards:

-- ISO/IEC 27001:2013 (ISO - International Organization for Standardization)
+- ISO/IEC 27001:2017 (ISO - International Organization for Standardization)

 - CSA Cloud Controls Matrix 3.01 (CSA - Cloud Security Alliance)

-- AICPA Trust Service Principles Criteria 2014 (AICPA - American Institute of Certified Public Accountants)
+- AICPA Trust Service Principles Criteria 2017 (AICPA - American Institute of Certified Public Accountants)

-Who created this new standard?
+Who created the C5 standard?

-IT-Grundschutz is a standard for establishing and maintaining an appropriate protection of the information of an institution.
-The IT-Grundschutz Catalogues describe safeguards for typical business processes, IT systems and applications and addresses the protection of the own information of an enterprise.
+What is the difference between C5 and IT-Grundschutz?IT-Grundschutz is a standard for establishing and maintaining appropriate protection of the information of an institution.
+The IT-Grundschutz Catalogues describe safeguards for typical business processes, IT systems, and applications and addresses the protection of an enterprise’s own information.
 C5 provides guidance on cloud service provider (CSP) offerings.

 What is the difference between a certification and an attestation?

 A certification is issued by an accredited specialized company and often lasts between one and three years.
-An attestation can be received during a compliance audit or an accounting by qualified personnel.
+An attestation can be received during a compliance audit or an accounting audit by qualified personnel.
 An attestation focuses more on the continuous implementation aspect, which means that the re-audit cycle is much shorter – down to 6 months.
 According to ISAE 3000 / 3402, the audit process delivers evidence of appropriateness and effectiveness over a past range of time.
 A certification is just a snapshot in time.